 Step 1 to recovering from what I surely believe will be a deeply traumatizing and heartbreakingly violent time to come, is to acknowledge the ugliness that comes from ourselves, that contributed to this.

 We, the Trump ridiculers, got caught in the trap of hating the haters, Psychologists are very familiar with this trap.
 Jung called it the Shadow Archetype.
 We pretty much always reject and derogate the parts of ourselves that we don’t like.
 But, the problem is, they don’t go away.
 They just get shoved into the basement of our psyche, and they push back, wanting to bust out and express themselves.
 Because nobody likes to be ignored and marginalized.
 Sticking your crazy aunt in the basement and locking the door doesn’t make her any less crazy.
 And man, when she gets out?
 Whoa boy, you’re in trouble….And this is what happens when we reject the Shadow.
 It lashes out, in whatever way it can.

 It’s not quite as simple as this, of course.
 But the ‘deplorables’ backlash, the pushback against the smug, educated ‘we know better’ progressives, definitely put Trump in the White House.
 The vote difference was very, very small, and a few key Rust Belt states of disgruntled non-elites who feel screwed over, made all the difference.
-And while Hilary’s Pantsuit Nation meme definitely motivated many people to get out and vote for her, her Deplorables meme motivated many more to get out and vote Trump.
+And while Hillary’s Pantsuit Nation meme definitely motivated some people to get out and vote for her, her Deplorables meme motivated many more to get out and vote Trump.